App version: 0.1.0

 Virtually any business can apply for business loans online and benefit from them, and there are many types of businesses that may be good candidates.
 These may include:

-• Small business startups: These businesses have a growth-mindset but may not have the history or business credit to get approved for a bank loan.
-Startups can use online business loans to get established with less expensive purchases like inventory, office supplies, and small equipment, and lines of credit for unexpected or recurring expenses.
+• Small business startups: These businesses have a growth mindset but may not have the history or business credit to get approved for a bank loan.
+Startups can use online business loans to increase their chances of approval and get their business up and running.

-• Businesses with poor credit or no credit: Small businesses that aren’t established often don’t have enough history or revenue to qualify for large bank loans.
-Additionally, a business with little or poor credit will often struggle to find adequate financing.
+• Businesses with poor credit or no credit: Small businesses that don’t have enough credit history may not qualify for large bank loans.
+Additionally, a business with poor credit will often struggle to find adequate financing.
 Bad credit business loans from online small business lenders may offer the necessary financing needed to grow or start your operation, regardless of creditworthiness.

 • Businesses needing funds quickly: One of the biggest advantages of online business loans is their quick review and approval process.
 Bank loans can take weeks or even months to be approved, leaving businesses without necessary funding for extended periods of time.
 Online lenders can often approve and fund loans within days, and sometimes even within a few hours.